tlsnotary/docs-mdbook/src/developers/notary_server.md

 ### Webproxy Server

-The TLSNotary team also hosts a public webproxy server, which can be used to access whitelisted domains.
+The TLSNotary team also hosts a public websocket proxy server, which can be used to access whitelisted domains.

 Use it with the following syntax: